abelgonzalez/BraPolar/README.md

 ---
 ## 🧾 About
 **BraPolar v1.0**, is an Android m-Health for remote monitoring of patients with Bipolar Affective Disorder.
-The app present in real-time mood and behavior fluctuations to specialists from participants through their interaction with the mobile devices.
-This project was part of my master degree dissertation in Brazil.
-In this work, I could execute all software development cycles from scratch, application and documentation.
-Also, I could practice all research process of scientific research writing and presenting this work in a international conference at Kyoto, Japan.
+The app presents real-time mood and behavior fluctuations to specialists from participants through their interaction with mobile devices.
+This project was part of my master's degree dissertation in Brazil.
+In this work, I could execute all software development cycles from scratch, including Android applications, and documentation.
+Also, I could practice all research processes of scientific research writing and presenting this work at an international conference in Kyoto, Japan.

 ---
 ## 📷 Screenshots